-- On November 2, 2022, the Company announced that it has changed its auditors from PricewaterhouseCoopers LLP ("Former Auditor" or "PwC") to Raymond Chabot Grant Thornton LLP, ("Successor Auditor" or "RCGT").
-The Former Auditor resigned as auditor of SRG at the Company's request and the Company appointed the Successor Auditor as the new auditor effective October 24th, 2022.
-In addition, the Company announced that the Board of Directors accepted the resignation of Mr. Nikolaos Sofronis as a member of the Board of Directors. - On February 27, 2023, the Company announced the positive results of an UFS for the high-quality Lola Graphite Project in the Republic of Guinea.
-The Lola Graphite Project 2023 UFS evaluates a doubling in annual production capacity from the previous 2019 Lola Graphite Project Feasibility Study to an average of 94,000 tonnes of graphite flakes in concentrate per annum over its 17-year lie of mine.
+• On February 27, 2023, the Company announced the positive results of an UFS ("Updated Feasibility Study") for the high-quality Lola Graphite Project in the Republic of Guinea.
+The Lola Graphite Project 2023 UFS evaluates a doubling in annual production capacity from the previous 2019 Lola Graphite Project Feasibility Study to an average of 94,000 tonnes of graphite flakes in concentrate per annum over its 17-year life of mine.
 The UFS was prepared by DRA Global Limited ("DRA").